nattaphopn/ThaiMoneyMessengerBotDataPolicy/README.md

 - Comply with legal obligations
 - Resolve disputes

-If you wish to delete your data, you may request it at any time by contacting us at [Insert Contact Email].
+If you wish to delete your data, you may request it at any time by contacting us at [nathan@eui.money].

 ## 5. User Control

 You can control your data by:

 - Managing your Messenger settings
-- Requesting data deletion or a copy of your data by contacting [Insert Contact Email]
+- Requesting data deletion or a copy of your data by contacting [nathan@eui.money]
 - Stopping communication by sending “STOP” or using Facebook’s block feature

 ## 6. Security